furkankursav/Unreal-CPP-MultiplayerChat/README.md

 - Designed with UMG.
 - Easy to understand & use
 - Messages sent by you are shown in a different color, while those of others are shown in a very different color.
+- After you win the match, you can annoy your opponent by typing "gg EZ".

 ## Controls
 - Press 'Enter' in game anytime.